FYI Legislation and FAQ

 HUD’s Family Unification Program (FUP) is the only national housing program aimed at preventing family separation due to homelessness and easing the transition to adulthood for aging-out youth.
 HUD provides Housing Choice Vouchers (“Section 8”) to local public housing authorities (PHAs) who apply to administer the program.
 These PHAs are then required to work in partnership with the local public child welfare agency to identify youth and families to refer to the program.
 FUP has existed since 1990 for families and youth were added as an eligible population in 2000.
 Unlike families, young people participating in FUP receive vouchers that are time-limited to three years.

 The impact of this relatively small program is extraordinary.
 Each year nearly 60,000 children live in safe, affordable housing and avoid out-of-home placement and homelessness due to FUP.
-Since youth were added in the year 2000, more than 5,000 young people have received housing vouchers and their own, independent apartment upon leaving foster care.
+Since youth were added in the year 2000, more than 5,000 young people have received housing vouchers and their own, independent apartments upon leaving foster care.

 How does FYI change FUP for youth?

 Currently, FUP vouchers for youth come from an unpredictable pool of funding and are only administered by certain PHAs.
 FSHO allows all PHAs to administer FUP.
-FSHO also changes the funding source for youth FUP vouchers from the separate FUP line item, to a flexible but little-known account at HUD called the Tenant Protection Fund (link to our overview).
+FSHO also changed the funding source for youth FUP vouchers from the separate FUP line item to a flexible but little-known account at HUD called the Tenant Protection Fund (link to our overview).
 Vouchers from this fund can be issued “on demand” at the discretion of the HUD Secretary.
 Therefore, FUP vouchers for youth can now be requested and received, “on demand” by local PHAs as those youth are identified by the local public child welfare agency (PCWA).

 Who is eligible?